ToshiroAkihabara/TGParserBot/README.md

 The bot will send you a notification message in private chat of telegram after running.
 You have access the following commands:

-/start - Run the bot
+- /start - Run the bot;

-/help - Command list
+- /help - Command list.

 There are some photos of project working process below:
 <div id="header" align="center">